Employment Law

 Company layoffs in 2022, canada layoffs, layoffs in canada, 2022 layoffs

-Have you been laid off or are you worried about an upcoming layoff in Canada?
+Laid off from your job, or worried about upcoming layoffs in Canada?
 You’re not alone.

-At Samfiru Tumarkin LLP, we’ve helped over 50,000 non-unionized employees across Ontario, Alberta, and B.C. understand their rights and secure millions in compensation after a layoff or termination without cause.
+At Samfiru Tumarkin LLP, we’ve helped more than 50,000 non-unionized employees across Ontario, Alberta, and B.C. secure compensation after being laid off or terminated without cause — even when their employer claimed otherwise.

-ℹ️ List of Layoffs: Jump to a thorough list of significant layoffs across Canada.
+ℹ️ List of Layoffs: Jump to a full list of major layoffs across Canada this year.

 What is a layoff in Canada?